Overview - Tint Laws

 • Provide general exemptions regarding the use of a vehicle and the safety of its occupants.

-Why The Need For The New Tint Laws?
+Why The Need For Tint Laws?

 Previously, under the Motor Vehicles and Road Traffic Act, Chap.
 48:50 (MVRTA) there were no specified levels/percentages of tint allowed on the windscreens and windows of motor vehicles.
 This ambiguity created challenges for law enforcement given the increase in criminal activities usually featuring heavily tinted vehicles.